 When a number of employees are being made redundant within a 30-day period this is known as a collective redundancy.

 Sometimes there is a voluntary redundancy situation.
 This is when an employer needs to reduce the workforce and asks for some employees to volunteer for redundancy.

 In some cases when you have been in a lay off or short-time working situation for a certain length of time you may be entitled to claim redundancy.

-The Redundancy Payments Acts 1967-2007 provide a minimum entitlement to a redundancy payment for employees with a set period of service with the employer.
+The Redundancy Payments Acts 1967–2014 provide a minimum entitlement to a redundancy payment for employees who have a set period of service with the employer.
 Not all employees are entitled to this statutory redundancy payment, even where a redundancy situation exists.
 You can find out more details about qualifying for redundancy here.
 However, you and your employer may agree a redundancy payment above this statutory minimum and in such circumstances, employees who have not reached the statutory minimum period of service may also receive a payment.